-Software-defined wide-area network adoption is already at high speed with many of our customers.
-By replacing legacy multi-protocol, label-switching, widearea networks, the secure access services edge (SASE) framework transforms the security controls toward the edge.
+Software-defined wide-area network adoption is already at speed.
+By replacing legacy multiprotocol, label-switching, and wide area networks, the SASE framework is transforming security controls to the edge.

-A zero-trust model establishes that the legacy approach that involves inherently trusting services, individuals or devices within the corporate network is flawed.
-Zero trust maintains that all users or devices, irrespective of their access location, be authenticated and authorized to access the requested applications or services.
+The zero-trust model maintains that all users or devices, irrespective of their access location, are authenticated and authorized to access requested applications or services.

 Data loss prevention (DLP) tools protect data onpremises on endpoints (when in use), during transit (network) or at rest (on storage).
 DLP can be integrated with a CASB to ensure the same DLP policies are applied to cloud-hosted data.
 User entity behavior analysis (UEBA) capabilities in CASB can be used to provide role-based access control to applications or cloud-hosted data and detect suspicious user access activity.

-Greater focus is placed on supply chain security and vendor risk management
+Supply chain security and vendor risk management (VRM) gain focus

-As cyber threats increase and organizations deploy multiple security tools, chief information security officers (CISOs) struggle to understand the impact of their security posture and track the effectiveness of their initiatives.
-Transaction systems such as SIEMs provide only a snapshot of their current status and include excessive data for a strategic review.
+With evolving cyber threats, CISOs struggle to measure and track the effectiveness of their control measures.
+Transaction systems such as SIEMs provide only a snapshot of their status and include excessive data for a strategic review.
 Using GRC automation tools for cyber metrics management is a long and expensive process.

-ERP on cloud adoption leads to a greater focus on business-critical ERP application security
+Enterprise resource planning (ERP) on cloud adoption emphasizes business-critical ERP application security

-Orchestration, automation and response technology revolutionizes incident management
+Orchestration, automation, and response technology ease incident management

 Incident management has traditionally been executed with defined standard operating procedures or playbooks.
 However, security analysts who were given these playbooks during an investigation provided inconsistent outcomes and delayed responses.

-Real-time security monitors detect vulnerabilities and violations in 5G
+Real-time security monitors help detect vulnerabilities and violations in 5G

-The evolution of 5G opens exciting doors for emerging technologies like IoT-based smart meters, connected cars and telehealth with lower latency, higher capacity, low energy, high throughput and increased bandwidth capabilities.
-But 5G infrastructure virtualization, network resource sharing, dynamic network topologies and slicing introduce novel security challenges like isolation flaws in 5G infrastructure virtualization.
+The evolution of 5G opens opportunities for emerging technologies such as IoT-based smart meters, connected cars, augmented and virtual reality, and telemedicine with lower latency, higher capacity, low energy, high throughput, and increased bandwidth capabilities.
+But 5G infrastructure virtualization, network resource sharing, dynamic network topologies, and slicing introduce novel security challenges such as isolation flaws in 5G infrastructure virtualization.

-A wide range of solutions for security are available from cloud service providers and cloud securityfocused providers that employ advanced technology.
-However, a dramatic change in implementation is needed if they want to empower developers to consume cloud services without compromising the implementation of security controls.
+A wide range of security solutions is natively available from cloud service and cloud security-focused providers.
+However, these providers need to employ the latest advancements and strengthen the implementation framework to empower developers to use cloud services without compromising security controls.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!